top of page

 "My migraine group referred me to Christine.
 Now I see why everyone goes to her.
 My migraines have drastically reduced.”

-“My daughter recently tested for ADHD but I didn't want her on meds.
+“I was recently diagnosed with fibromyalgia and didn't want pain meds.
 Thankfully I found Christine & she saved the day.
 No meds needed!”

--Julia, 42
+-Julia, Dallas

 Disclaimer: Christine is not a doctor.
 Christine is a functional medicine practitioner, triple certified coach, & licensed professional counselor (LPC) in Texas.
 This website does not provide medical advice.
 The information contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Testimonials reflect client experiences and have been anonymized to protect privacy.
-For more info, read our Disclaimer and Privacy Policy here.
+For more info, read our Disclaimer and Privacy Policy.

 Headquarters at Hall Park at 2591 Dallas Parkway #300 Frisco TX 75034.

-© 2025 by Dots Wellness, LLC
+© 2026 by Dots Wellness, LLC

 bottom of page